-Step 6: Rebate pre-approval
+Step 5: Rebate pre-approval

-Step 7: Select chargers
+Step 6: Purchase chargers

 See models eligible for charger rebates and choose a networked charger from our database of rebate-eligible chargers for apartments and workplaces.

 Know your options: Choosing an EV charger

-Step 8: Installation
+Step 7: Installation

-Step 9: Rebate application
+Step 8: Rebate application

 Gather your documentation and submit your final application for a rebate online.